ghcann/COVID-19GAN/README.md

 # Acknowledgements

-The author would like to thank NVidia Tero Karras, Samuli Laine, Miika Aittala, Janne Hellsten, Jaakko Lehtinen, Timo Aila and Joseph Paul Cohen and Paul Morrison and Lan Daom.
+The author would like to thank NVlabs, Tero Karras, Samuli Laine, Miika Aittala, Janne Hellsten, Jaakko Lehtinen, Timo Aila and Joseph Paul Cohen and Paul Morrison and Lan Dao.